“Do I have to join the Army?”

 After you are on campus, two- and three-year ROTC scholarships also become available.
 Graduate students who are applying for or are already accepted into a program at SFA also may apply for a two-year ROTC scholarship.

 ROTC scholarships are not based on financial need.
 Instead, they're awarded on merit.
 Merit is exhibited in academic achievement and extracurricular activities, such as sports, student government or part-time work.

 Do you need to have a scholarship to enroll in ROTC?

 Anyone can enroll in ROTC.
-And regardless of whether you're a scholarship winner or not, all ROTC books, supplies and equipment are provided at no cost to you.
+And regardless of whether you're a scholarship recipient or not, all ROTC books, supplies and equipment are provided to you at no cost.